Q: Do I need a California nursing license to enroll in a Brandman Program?

 Q: Do Brandman graduate programs require a thesis or dissertation?

 Degree programs in The Marybelle and S. Paul School of Nursing and Health Professions emphasize clinical and applied practice.
-Early in their programs, students identify a team of mentors who will guide them through the development of their capstone projects.
+Early in their programs, students are connected with mentors who will guide them through the development of their capstone projects.
 Students complete the capstone project during the last half of their program of study.
 Projects take many forms but must demonstrate the student's ability to do original scholarly work in their chosen discipline and must meet the requirements set by the applicable licensing/certification/accreditation organization.

 Q: Does Brandman offer degrees for primary care nurse practitioners?